traumedy/Video-Download/README.md

 When processing an HTML file of bookmarks, if there are folders you will be allowed to choose which folder of URLs to download.

+URL lists (html or txt files) can be dragged and dropped onto the window instead of typing or browsing for their their paths.

 ## Notes

 All settings in the GUI are stored between executions including the window size.